- Case Studies

 Biogass Renewables, assisted Richgro in gaining approval for the AD plant from Western Australia’s Department of Environment Regulation, before securing £1.1 million for the project under a debt funding arrangement from the Clean Energy Finance Corporation.

-As agreed, Edina Group, Landia, Biodome Asia, and Uniflare all worked very closely together to co-ordinate delivery and installation for Biogass Renewables.
+As agreed, Edina, Landia, Biodome Asia, and Uniflare all worked very closely together to co-ordinate delivery and installation for Biogass Renewables.

 The AD facility can process more than 35,000 tonnes of commercial and industrial organic waste a year, with the scope to handle 50,000 tonnes, therefore diverting this from landfill.